marcsingleton/marcsingleton.github.io/content/posts/aalv.md

 [^2]: While the curses library provides a standard interface that hides some details, the programmer is still responsible for constructing their GUI from primitives like moving the cursor to a certain cell or clearing a line.

 ### The standard library is a mess
-    - C is old and developed organically in its early years
-    - As fundamental computational infrastructure, it prioritizes backwards compatibility above almost all else
-    - That said the standard library is full of footguns
-      - Unsafe functions
-      - Disorganized headers
-      - Lack of namespaces makes finding where a function is defined a scavenger hunt
+C is old and developed organically in its early years.
+Moreover, as fundamental piece of computational infrastructure, its designers rightfully prioritize backwards compatibility above almost all else.
+That said the standard library is full of footguns, most notably the various "unsafe" functions.
+Safety is a sliding scale, so the list varies depending on the speaker and context,[^3] but it usually includes string manipulation functions that don't check bounds, like `strcpy` or `strlen`.
+Some aren't problematic when it can be guaranteed a buffer overflow can't occur, but when in doubt the truncated versions of these functions, *e.g.* `strncpy` and `strnlen`, are safer alternatives.
+In one notable case, the security vulnerabilities of `gets` were so irrevocable that it was deprecated in C99 and fully removed in C11.
+These functions are the worst offenders, but the library's overall organization also has its share of sharp edges.
+It makes sense once you get the hang of it, but for the newcomer keeping the differences straight between similar sounding headers can be maddening.
+(I'm looking at you, `stdint.h`, `limits.h`, and `inttypes.h`.)
+This isn't helped by the lack of namespaces, which makes finding where a function is defined a scavenger hunt.
+All I can say is thank god for Google--I don't know how anyone programmed without it.

+[^3] Feel free to search "C unsafe functions" to get a sample of the Internet's opinions.

 ### Pointers aren't so bad (once you get used to them)
     - Pointers are infamous for causing confusion, and it's true that C's lack of bounds checking can make working with pointers tricky